qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_attribute_table.rst

 Fonts and text styling
 ......................

-The :guilabel:`Fonts and text styling` group of the attribute table provides the following functionalities (see figure_layout_table_fonts_):
+The :guilabel:`Fonts and text styling` group of the table items provides the following functionalities (see figure_layout_table_fonts_):

 .. _figure_layout_table_fonts: